Distress And Desperation In The Bahamas As Dorian Death Toll Expected To Keep Rising

 toggle caption

-Residents of Marsh Harbour who survived Hurricane Dorian leave messages on their door on the island of Abaco in the Bahamas.
+Residents of Marsh Harbour who survived Hurricane Dorian leave messages on their door to let loved ones and officials know they are OK.

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: Some of the images with this story contain graphic content.